stmcpeters/KC7/README.md

 - Rate Limiting: Implements rate limiting to prevent excessive requests and ensure fair usage.
 - Google OAuth: Enables users to sign in using Google for a seamless authentication experience.
 - Google reCAPTCHA: Adds an extra layer of security to prevent bot access.
+- Basic Search Functionality: Allows users to search for specific articles within the scraped database.
-- Search Functionality: Allows users to search for specific articles within the scraped database.
+- Advanced Search Functionality: Allows users to search for specific articles matching multiple conditions (title AND description) within the scraped database.
 - Pagination: Implements pagination for better navigation through articles.
+- Data Export: Allows users to download a CSV file with the news article data scraped.

 ### Technologies Used
 - Python